ENSOPredict/EnsoPredictDist/README.md

 - nino34index_ml_prediction.ipynb = Main notebook file to be open in jupyter notebook to run prediction

-- nino34index_ml_prediction.py = Script to do prediction and visualize graph, called by nino34index_ml_prediction.ipynb
+- nino34index_ml_prediction.py = Script called by nino34index_ml_prediction.ipynb to do prediction and visualization

 - requirements.txt = Docker environment dependencies